 The residency in Diagnostic Radiology at Duke University is a five year combined residency and fellowship program which accepts 9 residents per year.
 A one year preliminary or rotating internship is a prerequisite.

 Duke Radiology serves the Duke University Medical Center (DUMC), which is recognized as one of the world’s great health care providers.
 The medical campus, located on Duke’s beautiful undergraduate campus includes Duke Hospital (a 1,000 bed tertiary and quaternary care hospital), as well as the Duke Medicine Pavilion (160 additional high-acuity beds, opened in 2013), the Duke Cancer (opened in 2012), Duke Children’s Hospital and the Duke Outpatient Clinics.
 Duke Radiology residents also rotate at the Durham VA Hospital, which is across the street.

-Duke Radiology is a highly specialized, full-service department, committed to providing outstanding care utilizing state-of-the-art technology and subspecialty expertise.
-Our department performs over 500,000 examinations, and over 30,000 image-guided procedures, annually.
+Duke Radiology is a highly specialized, full-service department, committed to providing outstanding care 24 hours a day utilizing state-of-the-art technology and subspecialty expertise.

 Coming to Duke Radiology was an easy choice.
 Between world-class attendings, engaging co-residents, and the complex pathology that our teaching hospital offers, I knew I would get the best radiology training possible.